The Fine Art of Disinheriting an Heir: Effective Legal Tactics

 How to disinherit a child in a will

-However you feel, you must mention a child in a will to properly disinherit them.
+You must mention a child in a will to properly disinherit them.

 Let me be clear: If you think someone, like your child, has standing to challenge your will, you must be careful to directly mention them and specifically state that you do not wish them to inherit.
 In particular, your documents must identify all your children and make it clear that a particular child is to receive nothing.